 That was the last I heard from Hesch, who last night posted links to both his apology and the New York Times piece on the oft-visited message boards of Letsrun.com, where he has been known to post with regularity and oftentimes anonymity.
 This morning, I received an e-mail from Scott Douglas, editor of Runner’s World Newswire, the “publication he felt forced to mislead.”
 Douglas, who has been following this story since September, twice interviewed Hesch, who denied doping on both occasions.
 In his own piece for Runner’s World Newswire, Douglas reveals details of text messages and e-mails received from some of Hesch’s former Nike Team Run LA teammates, who wrote to USADA summarizing Hesch’s case that they caught him with EPO, he admitted usage and offered to turn himself in.

 Until the odd twist of events of last night, I considered Christian Hesch a friend.
 In the past two years that I’ve known him we’ve swapped numerous stories about training and racing, dined together on more than one occasion, and I even let him crash in my hotel room the night before the NYRR Dash To The Finish 5K last November in New York.
 I’ve always found his actions and antics to be a bit unorthodox, but I had a lot of respect for the guy, his immense running talent and easygoing, Californian nature.
-Last week, after our initial phone conversation, I told him that as a friend I was disappointed in his actions, but forgave him for his mistakes.
-I’m having a hard time, however, wrapping my head around the fact that he would hand pick a writer to shop his story around to the highest bidder, play the role of puppet master behind the scenes while misleading and manipulating someone he considered a friend, all to bring the spotlight back onto himself even under the most damning of circumstances.
+Last week, after our initial phone conversation, I told him that I was disappointed in his actions, but forgave him for his mistakes.
+I’m having a hard time, however, wrapping my head around the fact that he would hand pick a writer to shop his story around to the highest bidder, play the role of puppet master behind the scenes while misleading and manipulating someone else, all to bring the spotlight back onto himself even under the most damning of circumstances.

 I don’t believe Christian Hesch will ever dope again, but I don’t doubt that he’ll continue to find a way to bring attention to himself.
 I can only hope he does so in a positive light moving forward.
-As the title of this post suggests, the man will do anything for eyeballs — and perhaps a few dollars.
+As the title of this post suggests, the man will do anything for eyeballs—and perhaps a few dollars.